-- Avoid grapefruit or grapefruit juice while taking this medicine as it may raise the levels of brigatinib in your body which could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with brigatinib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - This medicine may interact with St. John's Wort and may lower the levels of the medicine in your body, which can make it less effective.
+Avoid grapefruit or grapefruit juice while taking this medicine, as it may raise the levels of lapatinib in your body which could make side effects worse.

+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with lapatinib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions. - Avoid the use of St. John's Wort while taking lapatinib as this may lower the levels of the medicine in your body, which can make it less effective.